Local / USB

 Troubleshooting

-Section titled “Troubleshooting”- Drive doesn’t show up: try a different USB port, or test the drive on a computer to make sure it mounts. ext4-formatted drives may not work on all Android TV devices.
+- A USB drive doesn’t show up: try a different USB port, or test the drive on a computer to make sure it mounts. ext4-formatted drives may not work on all Android TV devices.

 - Some files won’t play: check the file extension and codec; very old or very obscure formats may not be supported by the TV’s hardware decoder.